Lazy Days in a HomeAway Holiday Rental Apartment in Bordeaux, France

 I shook my head and plodded on, thinking that the day I can’t handle my own luggage is the day I need to stop traveling.
 I struggled up the last few steps, gratefully shed the heavy backpack that holds all my camera and computer equipment in the front hall, and followed Charlotte into the living room.
-The apartment was drop-dead gorgeous!
+My Home Away Rentals apartment was drop-dead gorgeous!
 Floor-to-ceiling windows looked out on beautifully restored 18th century buildings and the serene Garonne River.

 In the unlikely event that I grew tired of the view, a flat panel TV mounted to the wall offered hundreds of channels.
 The kitchen was superbly equipped and the bedroom, with a double bed topped by a faux fur comforter, looked oh so tempting.
 I perused the tasteful contemporary French furnishings and then looked down at my boots and cargo pants; once again, I felt shamefully under-dressed.